Dart-Code/Website/_docs/settings.md

 ## dart.pubTestLogFile
 The path to a log file for `pub run test` runs.
 This is useful when trying to diagnose issues with unit test executions.
 For more information on capturing these logs, see [Pub Test Logging](/docs/logging/#pub-test).

+## dart.webDaemonLogFile
+The path to a log file for communication between Dart Code and the webdev daemon.
+This is useful when trying to diagnose issues with launching web applications.